 Rottnest Island is easily one of the most beautiful places to visit.
 A day trip to Rottnest Island is doable but two days is highly recommended.

 Have you visited Perth, Australia?
-What are other places that you would recommend to visit in this city or in Western Australia?
+What are other places that you would recommend visiting in this city or in Western Australia?